 If you re-use meta descriptions, your pages will compete with each other in the search results and your target audience won’t know which piece of content to pick.
-If you can’t figure out how to write different descriptions for two or more pages on your site, the content probably need to be combined into one page.
+If you can’t figure out how to write different descriptions for two or more pages on your site, the pages probably need to be combined into a single piece of content.

 Meta description length

 Google and the other main search engines display two lines of description text in their search listings.
 Together, those two lines take up a given number of pixels.
 The maximum number of pixels displayed by Google and the other main search engines is:

 - 980 px on desktop

 Because the width of individual characters varies, the number of letters that fit within those pixel allocations also varies.
 For example, ‘l’ takes up very little space, while ‘W’ takes up a lot of space.

 As a result, there’s no single, definitive ‘allowed’ character count for meta descriptions.
 However, the pixel limits allow for an average of: